GrooveHacker/fnaf-irl/README.md

 3. Set up your computer as far from the door as possible.

-4. Place your phone along with the flashlight in a spot closer to the door, such as on a table.

-  - Make sure that the `ATTACK` button is closer to the door than the `REPAIR` button.
+4. Place your phone along with the flashlight in a spot closer to the door, such as on a table.<br>Make sure that the `ATTACK` button is closer to the door than the `REPAIR` button.

 ## Start the Game